Battle of the Wilderness: Longstreet counterattacks

 Starting from near Poague's guns, Longstreet counterattacked with the divisions of Major General Charles W. Field on the left and Brigadier General Joseph B. Kershaw on the right.
 A series of attacks by both sides caused the front line to move back and forth between the Widow Tapp farm and Brock Road.
-The Texans leading the charge north of the road fought gallantly at a heavy price—only 250 of the 800 men emerged unscathed.
-Field's Division drove back Wadsworth's force on the north side of the Widow Tapp Farm, while Kershaw's Division fought along the road.
+The Texans, leading the charge north of the road, fought gallantly at a heavy price—only 250 of the 800 men emerged unscathed.
+Field's division drove back Wadsworth's force on the north side of the Widow Tapp farm, while Kershaw's division fought along the road.
 Although Wadsworth and his brigadier Rice tried to restore order near the front, most of his troops fled to the Lacy House and were done fighting for the remainder of the battle.

 At 10:00 am, Lee's chief engineer, Major General Martin L. Smith, reported to Longstreet that he had explored an unfinished railroad bed south of the Plank Road and that it offered easy access to the Union left flank.
+The flank was unguarded due to a mix-up in orders.
+Hancock had ordered John Gibbon to take his division into action and hit Longstreet's flank but the order was not acted upon.
+Gibbon to his dying day insisted he never got the order and it has never been satisfactorily determined if the courier carrying it got lost or if Gibbon saw the order and misunderstood it.
 Longstreet assigned his aide, Lieutenant Colonel Moxley Sorrel, to the task of leading three fresh brigades for a surprise attack.
 An additional brigade, which was reduced in strength from the morning's fighting, volunteered to join them.
 Sorrel and the senior brigade commander, Brigadier General William Mahone, struck at 11:00 am while Longstreet resumed his main attack.
 The Union line was broken and driven back, Wadsworth was mortally wounded, and Hancock reorganized his line in trenches near the Brock Road.
-Hancock wrote later that the flanking attack rolled up his line "like a wet blanket."
+Hancock wrote later that the flanking attack rolled up his line "like a wet blanket".